-The usual run of a home water heater with appropriate servicing is 10–12 years.
-Even if your outdated water heater isn’t having problems, it’s a higher risk of a harmful leak.
+The usual life span of a home water heater with appropriate servicing is 10–12 years.
+Even if your water heater isn’t having problems, it could be at a higher risk of a harmful leak.

 If you’re unsure of your water heater’s age, inspect the identification sticker on the hot water heater.
 This states the manufacturing date and serial number.

 If your water tastes metallic, your pipes might be oxidized.
 If both hot and cold water is dirty, the oxidation is more than likely somewhere in your both hot and cold water pipes.

 If only the hot water is discolored, there’s a great likelihood the problem is inside your water heater.

 You may also get cloudy or strange-smelling water, which is probably due to mineral deposits.
 Routine maintenance will help keep them from ruining the inside of your water heater.

 Tank vs. Tankless: What Kind of Water Heater is the Best for You?

 When you determine it is time for a replacement, the issue becomes tank vs. tankless.
 Here are some considerations about the advantages of tankless water heaters:

 - Tax discount —Although the initial cost is generally more costly, qualifying tankless water heaters include a federal tax rebate of around $300.